Dunera

 Karl Emanuel Gottfried (Charles) Plath (66) • RK, PD

 The cook from Recklinghausen should probably not have been deported simply because of his age.
 The whole family had already moved to London in 1887.
 Karl had therefore grown up in Great Britain from the age of 13.
+He was therefore likely a British subject.

 Fritz Raab (45) GP, K